English actor and musician Idris Elba once said, “There’s a fast track if you can do the networking.”

 If you practice in a bigger city, you may also have local access to athletic trainers who work for professional sports teams, on military bases, or with performing arts companies.

 A quick online search can provide a list of athletic trainers in your geographical area.
 This enables you to check them out further, looking at their websites and reading their reviews, to help you determine if they’re someone you want to connect with.
+Be sure to see if they are certified and have insurance.
+A good option for personal trainer insurance is Insure Fitness Group.
 Another option is to ask your patients if they work with an athletic trainer.
 If they do, get their input on what they think about him or her, helping you make a decision as to whether or not you want to contact them directly.

 Once you know which athletic trainers you’d like to add to your network, the next step is to reach out to them to see if they’re interested in making a connection.
 If you know someone in common, you may ask that person to introduce you.
 If you don’t, you can make the connection yourself by approaching him or her at a local event or making a simple phone call to see if they’re interested in setting up a coffee date.